Skip to main content

 GOALS

-The goals of drug courts are
+The goals of treatment courts are

 • Enhancing community safety and the quality of life for citizens;